 - General

 - What kinds of things should I use Celery for?

 - Misconceptions

 - Is Celery dependent on pickle?

 - Is Celery for Django only?

 - Do I have to use AMQP/RabbitMQ?

 - Is Celery multilingual?

 - Troubleshooting

 - MySQL is throwing deadlock errors, what can I do?

 - celeryd is not doing anything, just hanging

 - Task results aren't reliably returning

-- Why is Task.delay/apply/celeryd just hanging?
+- Why is Task.delay/apply\/celeryd just hanging?

 - Does it work on FreeBSD?

 - I'm having IntegrityError: Duplicate Key errors.
 Why?

 - Why aren't my tasks processed?

 - Why won't my Task run?

 - Why won't my periodic task run?

 - How do I discard all waiting tasks?

 - I've discarded messages, but there are still messages left in the queue?

 - Results

 - How do I get the result of a task if I have the ID that points there?

 - Security

 - Isn't using pickle a security concern?

 - Can messages be encrypted?

 - Is it safe to run celeryd as root?

 - Brokers

 - Why is RabbitMQ crashing?

 - Can I use Celery with ActiveMQ/STOMP?

 - What features are not supported when not using an AMQP broker?

 - Tasks

 - How can I reuse the same connection when applying tasks?

-- Sudo in a subprocess returns None

-- Why do workers delete tasks from the queue if they are unable to process them?

 - Can I execute a task by name?

 - How can I get the task id of the current task?

-- Can I specify a custom task_id?
+- Can I specify a custom task\id?

 - Can I use decorators with tasks?

 - Can I use natural task ids?

 - How can I run a task once another task has finished?

 - Can I cancel the execution of a task?

 - Why aren't my remote control commands received by all workers?

 - Can I send some tasks to only some servers?

 - Can I change the interval of a periodic task at runtime?

 - Does celery support task priorities?

-- Should I use retry or acks_late?
+- Should I use retry or acks\late?

 - Can I schedule tasks to execute at a specific time?

 - How do I shut down celeryd safely?

 - How do I run celeryd in the background on [platform]?

-- Django

-- What purpose does the database tables created by django-celery have?

 - Windows

 - celeryd keeps spawning processes at startup

 - The -B / -beat option to celeryd doesn't work?

 - django-celery can't find settings?

-9.1 General
+8.1 General

-9.1.1 What kinds of things should I use Celery for?
+8.1.1 What kinds of things should I use Celery for?